LevinShao/Game/Portfolio.md

 - The game will track the player's health, showing a health bar that decreases as the player takes damage
 - Damage taken will trigger visual feedback and sound effects
 - The game will track player score based on defeated enemies, completed levels, or collected items, and display them in real-time on the HUD
-- Messages will notify the player upon completing significant actions (e.g. “Rare Item Unlocked!” when the player discovers a rare item)
+- Messages will pop up and notify the player upon completing significant actions (e.g. “Rare Item Unlocked!” when the player discovers a rare item)

 **Level Progression:**
 - Players will advance to the next level by reaching the exit point in the current level
 - Upon level completion, the player will receive rewards such as upgraded items and new abilities
-- With each new level, the game will increase difficulty by adding more challenging enemies, traps, or environmental hazards
+- With each new level, the game will increase difficulty by adding more challenging enemies and traps
 - Some levels will feature boss encounters that the player must defeat to progress further.
 These encounters will have unique mechanics and will unlock special rewards upon victory

 **Saving and Loading Data:**
 - The game will autosave player progress after each level, including the player's health, items, score, and current level
 - Saved data will be stored locally on the user's device
 - Settings like audio volume and display settings will be saved and reloaded when the player restarts the game
-- The game will save high scores locally, which will be displayed in the game's main menu.
+- The game will save high scores locally, which will be displayed in the game's main menu
 ### **Non-Functional Requirements**
 **Performance Requirements:**
 - The game will load within 5 seconds on standard PCs